Chairperson, Board of the Confucius Institute at Ritsumeikan

 Ritsumeikan is a comprehensive private academy with a rich international background, having some 50,000 students throughout its schools, colleges and graduate schools.
-Since its establishment in 1900, Ritsumeikan has been promoting the spirit of “freedom and innovation” and as such has been striving to create a school that is constantly innovating.
-As expectations of educational institutions rise, we will continue to pursue our academy’s mission and make steady and sincere efforts to carry out educational and research reforms.
+Since its establishment in 1900, Ritsumeikan has been promoting the spirit of “freedom and innovation” and has been striving to create a school that is constantly innovating.
+As expectations of educational institutions rise and, in 2020, as Ritsumeikan reaches 150 years since its founding and 120 since the academy’s establishment, we will continue to pursue our academy’s mission and make steady and sincere efforts to carry out education and research reforms.

 At Ritsumeikan, positive interactions with Chinese universities and research institutions started even before the normalization of diplomatic relations between Japan and China in 1972.
 Today, Ritsumeikan promotes academic, faculty and student exchanges under partnership agreements it has signed with more than 90 Chinese universities and research institutions.
 There are more than 800 international students from China studying in our colleges and graduate schools, and many colleges actively promote education and research in a variety of academic fields related to China.

 The Confucius Institute at Ritsumeikan, founded in Kyoto in collaboration with Peking University in 2005, was the first Confucius Institute in Japan.
 This was followed by the Tokyo Confucius Classroom (Tokyo Gakudo) in 2006, the Osaka Confucius Classroom (Osaka Gakudo) in 2008, which was established in partnership with Tongji University, and the Biwako-Kusatsu Campus Confucius Classroom (BKC Gakudo) in 2014.
 Presently, the Institute is carrying out Chinese language programs and cultural exchange activities in six locations that include Tokyo, Kyoto, Osaka and Shiga.